Ouachita High School

-Ouachita High School is a comprehensive public high school located in Donaldson, Arkansas, United States.
+Ouachita High School is a comprehensive public high school located in Midway, Arkansas, United States, with a Donaldson postal address.
 The school provides secondary education in grades 7 through 12 for students in Donaldson and Hot Spring County communities.
 It is one of five public high schools in Hot Spring County and the only high school administered by the Ouachita School District.

 The district, and therefore the high school attendance boundary, includes portions of Midway and all of Friendship and Donaldson.

 Academics

 The assumed course of study is the Smart Core curriculum developed by the Arkansas Department of Education.
 Students may engage in regular (core and career focus) courses and exams and may select Advanced Placement (AP) coursework and exams that provide an opportunity for college credit prior to graduation.
 Ouachita High School is accredited by ADE.

 Athletics

 The Ouachita High School mascot and athletic emblem is the Warrior (stylized as a Native American) with school colors of green and gold.

 The Ouachita Warriors compete in interscholastic activities within the 1A Classification administered by the Arkansas Activities Association.
 The Warriors play within the 1A 7 East Conference.
 The Warriors participate in golf (boys/girls), basketball (boys/girls), cheer, baseball, fastpitch softball, and track and field (boys/girls).